National Lucky Penny Day (May 23)

 Links to Resources

-• How Much Is 1 Million Pennies Worth? – Use this as a real-world math prompt.
-Helps kids visualize big numbers in a fun way.
+• How Much Is 1 Million Pennies Worth? – a real-world math prompt that helps kids visualize large numbers in a concrete way.
+A good discussion starter alongside the savings challenge.

 Pin it!